OWASP/ASVS/4.0/en/0x02-Preface.md

 Welcome to the Application Security Verification Standard (ASVS) version 4.0.
 The ASVS is a community-driven effort to establish a framework of security requirements and controls that focus on defining the functional and non-functional security controls required when designing, developing and testing modern web applications and web services.

-Version 4.0.2 is the second minor patch to v4.0 intended to fix spelling errors and make requirements clearer without making breaking changes such as materially changing requirements or adding/removing requirements.
+Version 4.0.2 was the second minor patch to v4.0 intended to fix spelling errors and make requirements clearer without making breaking changes such as materially changing requirements or adding/removing requirements.

 ASVS v4.0 is the culmination of community effort and industry feedback over the last decade.
 We have attempted to make it easier to adopt the ASVS for a variety of different use cases throughout any secure software development lifecycle.